awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-radio-button.md

 A button that can be either checked or unchecked\.
 When radio buttons are inside a radio group, exactly one radio button in the group can be checked at any time\.
 The following is an example of how to configure a `crowd-radio-button` element inside of a `crowd-radio-group` element\.

+See an interactive example of an HTML template that uses this Crowd HTML Element in [CodePen](https://codepen.io/sagemaker_crowd_html_elements/pen/yLgyWGZ)\.

 The following is an example of the syntax that you can use with the `<crowd-radio-button>` element\.
 Copy the following code and save it in a file with the extension `.html`\.
 Open the file in any browser to preview and interact with this template\.

 ```